BenaroyaResearch/bripipetools/docs/brigenomics.rst

 Protocols
 =========

-Operations related to experimental processing and data generation of Genomics Core samples are generally described by **protocols** (see the :ref:`genlims-page` page).
+Operations related to experimental processing and data generation of Genomics Core samples are generally described by **protocols** and are tracked in GenLIMS (see the :ref:`databases-page` page).
 Protocols are classified by type, indicating the overall goal or purpose of a procedure or series of steps.
-A **run** represents an identifiable instance of a protocol, typically corresponding to a specific chip, plate, or flowcell.
+A **run** represents an identifiable instance of a protocol, typically corresponding to a specific chip, plate, or flow cell.
 Current protocols and associated run types are listed below.

 * incoming
 * RNA extraction